Ishvara: Schools of thought

-Among the six systems of Hindu philosophy, Samkhya and Mimamsa do not consider the concept of Ishvara, i.e., a supreme being, relevant.
+Among the six systems of Hindu philosophy, Samkhya and Mimamsa do not consider the concept of Ishvara (i.e., a supreme being) relevant.
 Yoga, Vaisheshika, Vedanta and Nyaya schools of Hinduism discuss Ishvara, but assign different meanings.

-Desmarais states that Isvara is a metaphysical concept in Yogasutras.
-It does not mention deity anywhere, nor does it mention any devotional practices (Bhakti), nor does it give Ishvara characteristics typically associated with a deity.
-In Yoga school of Hinduism, states Whicher, Isvara is neither a creator God nor the universal Absolute of Advaita Vedanta school of Hinduism.
-Whicher also notes that some theistic sub-schools of Vedanta philosophy of Hinduism, inspired by the Yoga school, explain the term Ishvara as the "Supreme Being that rules over the cosmos and the individuated beings".
-Malinar states that in Samkhya-Yoga schools of Hinduism, Isvara is neither a creator-God, nor a savior-God.
+Ishvara is a metaphysical concept in the Yogasutras.
+The book does not mention a specific deity or describe any devotional practices (Bhakti), nor does it provide characteristics of Ishvara typically associated with a deity.
+In the Yoga school of Hinduism, states Ian Whicher, a professor of religion at the University of Manitoba, Ishvara is neither a creator God nor the universal Absolute of Advaita Vedanta.
+Whicher also notes that some theistic sub-schools of Vedantic philosophy of Hinduism, inspired by the Yoga school, explain the term Ishvara as the "Supreme Being that rules over the cosmos and the individuated beings".
+Angelika Malinar, a professor of Indian studies at the University of Zurich, too, writes that, among the Samkhya-Yoga schools of Hinduism, Ishvara is neither a creator God nor a salvific God.

-Zimmer in his 1951 Indian philosophies book noted that the Bhakti sub-schools refer to Isvara as a Divine Lord, or the deity of specific Bhakti sub-school.
-Modern sectarian movements have emphasized Ishvara as Supreme Lord; for example, Hare Krishna movement considers Krishna as the Lord,.
-In traditional theistic sub-schools of Hinduism, such as the Vishishtadvaita Vedanta of Ramanuja and Dvaita Vedanta of Madhva, Ishvara is identified as Lord Vishnu/Narayana, that is distinct from the prakriti (material world) and purusha (Self).
+Bhakti sub-schools refer to Ishvara as a divine lord or the specified deity of the Bhakti sub-school.
+Some contemporary sectarian movements have emphasized Ishvara as a supreme lord—for example, the International Society for Krishna Consciousness's theology is monotheistic, with Krishna being the universe's supreme divinity.
+In traditional theistic sub-schools of Hinduism, such as the Vishishtadvaita of Ramanuja and Dvaita of Madhva, Ishvara is identified as Vishnu and/or Narayana, who is distinct from the prakṛti (material world) and purusha (Self).

-Radhakrishnan and Moore state that these variations in Ishvara concept is consistent with Hinduism's notion of "personal God" where the "ideals or manifestation of individual's highest Self values that are esteemed".
-Riepe, and others, state that schools of Hinduism leave the individual with freedom and choice of conceptualizing Ishvara in any meaningful manner he or she wishes, either in the form of "deity of one's choice" or "formless Brahman (Absolute Reality, Universal Principle, true special Self)".
+The diversity in interpretations of Ishvara aligns with theistic Hinduism's notion of a personal God.
+Thus, Hinduisms also allow practicing individuals choice in their conceptualizations of Ishvara, whether that be in the form of a specific deity or the formless Brahman of ultimate reality.

 In Samkhya

-Samkhya is called one of the major atheistic schools of Hindu philososphy by some scholars.
-Others, such as Jacobsen, believe Samkhya is more accurately described as non-theistic.
-Yet others argue that Samkhya has been theistic from its very beginnings until medieval times.
-Isvara is considered an irrelevant concept, neither defined nor denied, in Samkhya school of Hindu philosophy.
+Samkhya isa commonly considered an atheistic school of Hindu philososphy.
+However, some, such as Norwegian scholar Knut A. Jacobsen, consider Samkhya to be more accurately described as a form of nontheism.
+Still others, including State University of New York Indologist and professor Andrew J. Nicholson, argue that Samkhya was originally theistic but transitioned to atheism during the Middle Ages.
+Ishvara as a being is occasionally affirmed—but more often denied—in the Samkhya school.
+For example, arguments are advanced in the Samkhya Pravachana Sutra and its commentaries against the existence of Ishvara, chiefly that a being that is both a creator and free cannot exist.